Information causality as a tool for bounding the set of quantum correlations: Details on the derivation of Result for the scenario

 where $e_{j,i}\coloneqq 2\Pr(A=B \vert \alpha=j,\beta=i)-1$, for all $i,j\in \{0,1,\dots,n-1\}$, and $e_{n,0}\coloneqq 0$. \end{result1} To derive the inequalities in Eq.~\eqref{eq:app_res_dd22_relevant}, we prove a more general result. \begin{result} In the $nn22$ Bell scenario, the following family of inequalities follows from the information causality principle,

 where $e_{j,i}\coloneqq 2\Pr(A=B \vert \alpha=j,\beta=i)-1$, for all $i,j\in [n]$, and discrete functions $f: \{0,1\}^n \to [n]$, and $h: \{0,1\}^n \to \{0,1\}$, can be chosen arbitrarily.
 In Eq.~\eqref{eq:app_res_dd22}, $k_i$ denotes the $i$-th element of $n$-dimensional binary vector $\vec{k}$. \end{result} \begin{proof} The derivation of Result~\ref{res:app_nn22} follows the same steps as the derivation of the Uffink inequality in the main text.
 However, this time we consider a more general class of encoding-decoding protocols for the scenario with $n$ input bits for Alice.
-In particular, we take the following, where $f: \{0,1\}^n\to [n]$ and $h: \{0,1\}^n\to \{0,1\}$ are discrete-valued functions of the inputs bits $\{a_i\}_i$, which we arranged as a binary vector $\vec{a}\in \{0,1\}^n$.
+In particular, we take the following, where $f: \{0,1\}^n\to [n]$ and $h: \{0,1\}^n\to \{0,1\}$ are discrete-valued functions of the inputs bits $\{a_i\}_{i=0}^{n-1}$, which we arranged as a binary vector $\vec{a}\in \{0,1\}^n$.
 We choose the communication of Alice to Bob to be over a symmetric binary channel with the probability of transmitting a correct message being $\frac{1+e_c}{2}$, i.e., $\Pr(x'=0 \vert x=0) = \Pr(x'=1 \vert x=1) = \frac{1+e_c}{2}$.
-Note, that one can consider an even more general class of protocols for the $nn22$ scenario.
+Note that there are still other classes of protocols that one can consider for the $nn22$ scenario.
 However, we leave analysis of such protocols for future investigations, because their number is infinite.

 For the second step of our protocol, we take the Fano's inequality for lower-bounding the mutual information terms in the IC statement, as we did in the main text.
 We also take the explicit formula for the capacity of a binary symmetric channel.
 As a result, we arrive at the following implication of the IC principle for the considered scenario,